Fantastic Five

-Fantastic Five is a fictional superhero team appearing in American comic books which were published by Marvel Comics.
+Fantastic Five is a superhero team appearing in American comic books which were published by Marvel Comics.
 The team exists in the MC2 Universe, an alternate future to the Marvel Universe.
-A continuation of the Fantastic Four, the team was originally composed of the Human Torch, his wife Ms. Fantastic/Lyja (a Skrull), the Thing, Big Brain (Reed Richards' remote-controlled robotic body), and Psi-Lord (Franklin Richards, Sue and Reed's son).
+A continuation of the Fantastic Four, the team was initially composed of the Human Torch, his wife Ms. Fantastic/Lyja (a Skrull), the Thing, Big Brain (Reed Richards' remote-controlled robotic body), and Psi-Lord (Franklin Richards, Sue and Reed's son).

 Fictional team biography

-The Fantastic Five first appeared in What If (Volume 2) #105 (1998), an issue that focused on Spider-Girl, the daughter of Spider-Man.
+The Fantastic Five first appeared in What If #105 (February 1998), an issue that focused on Spider-Girl, the daughter of Spider-Man.
 Spider-Girl became popular and was given her own series, along with the other characters in the MC2 universe (including the Fantastic Five).
 The Fantastic Five's series lasted only five issues, but they remained recurring characters in the Spider-Girl title, which lasted for 100 issues in its first volume.
-A new Fantastic Five mini-series was published in 2007, after the success of two mini-series events set in the MC2 line.

-In the first series, it was revealed that "Big Brain" is a drone controlled from the Negative Zone, where Sue Storm is held in a kind of stasis.
-Her powers are holding back a breach in reality, and Reed is at her side.
-When this problem is corrected, Reed and Sue returned to Earth.
+In the first series, "Big Brain" is a drone controlled from the Negative Zone, where Sue Storm is held in stasis, with her powers holding back a breach in reality.
+When this problem is corrected, Reed and Sue return to Earth.

 The team also appears in Last Hero Standing and Last Planet Standing.